jroivas/sic/sic.md

 but would not fail at any point.
 Without `overflow` keyword execution would be ended at first `a++`.

+# Integer sizes

+Traditionally int size may be different according the system where it's compiled into.
+We specify size of all types specificly:

+- 8 bits: char and unsigned char
+- 16 bits: short and unsigned short
+- 32 bits: int and unsigned int
+- 64 bits: long and unsigned long
+- 64 bits: long long and unsigned long long

+On top of that we have specific bit size ints:

+- 8 bits: int8, uint8
+- 16 bits: int16, uint16
+- 32 bits: int32, uint32
+- 64 bits: int64, uint64
+- 128 bits: int128, uint128

 # Built-in fixed point